-Lauren has been running for as long as she can remember.
-As a young child, she was born with internally rotated thigh bones, and specialists doubted that she would ever be able to run.
-Never one to be deterred, Lauren did her first 5 km race at the age of 13 in 26:57, and even though she wasn’t the fastest, she continued to incorporate running into her childhood and teenage years.
-After completing her degree in Kinesiology and Psychology at McMaster University, she went on to complete her Master’s in Physical Therapy at the University of Toronto, as well as compete in local triathlons.
+Lauren Roberts has been running for as long as she can remember.
+As a child, she was born with internally rotated thigh bones, and specialists doubted that she would ever be able to run.
+Still, Lauren did her first 5 km race at the age of 13 in 26:57, and even though she wasn’t the fastest, she continued to incorporate running into her childhood and teenage years.
+After completing her degree in Kinesiology and Psychology at McMaster University, she went on to complete her Master’s in Physical Therapy at the University of Toronto.
 In 2015, Lauren competed in the Ironman 70.3 World Championships in Austria, where she finished as one of the top ten Canadian women.
-Lauren presently is focused on running more competitively, and is a member of the BlackToe Race Team in Toronto.
+She also completed the 2018 Boston Marathon in 3:12 and has a personal goal of 3:00.
+She is presently a member of the BlackToe Race Team in Toronto.

 Prior to becoming a physiotherapist, she obtained her undergraduate degree in Kinesiology at Western University where she grew passionate about working with runners throughout her experience as the athletic trainer for the varsity cross country team.
 She received her Masters in Physiotherapy from the University of Toronto.

 Leslie is a certified yoga instructor and she enjoys practicing yoga regularly as a compliment to her running regimen.
 She is trained in acupuncture and dry needling and she has taken additional courses to advance her manual therapy practice.
 Leslie practices a client centered and individualized approach to treatment in order to help clients achieve their goals in a timely and effective way.